O'Neill School of Public and Environmental Affairs

-The O'Neill School of Public and Environmental Affairs is one of the undergraduate and graduate schools of Indiana University, and is the largest public policy and environmental studies school of its kind in the United States.
+The Paul H. O'Neill School of Public and Environmental Affairs is the public policy and environmental studies school of Indiana University with locations on both the Bloomington and Indianapolis campuses.
+It is the largest and highest-ranked public policy and environmental studies school of its kind in the United States.
 Founded in 1972, as the Indiana University School of Public and Environmental Affairs, it was the first school to combine public management, policy, and administration with the environmental sciences.
-The school was founded on the IU Bloomington campus, and today also has a campus at Indiana University – Purdue University Indianapolis (IUPUI).
 O'Neill School Bloomington is the top ranked school of public affairs in the United States.
 The school received a facelift and expansion when the Paul O'Neill Graduate Center opened for classes in the Spring 2017 semester due to the growing influx of students.
-On March 4, 2019, the name was changed to the O'Neill School of Public and Environmental Affairs, in honor of alumnus Paul H. O'Neill, who served as the United States Secretary of the Treasury in 2001–2002.
+In 2019, the name was changed to the O'Neill School of Public and Environmental Affairs in honor of alumnus Paul H. O'Neill who served as the United States Secretary of the Treasury in 2001–2002.

-Curriculum

-O'Neill School of Public and Environmental Affairs is a unique institution with an interdisciplinary character where students can combine environmental science, environmental policy, and public affairs.
-O'Neill School is home to more than 90 full-time faculty members and 2,800 students.
-Indiana University's other highly ranked schools and programs complement the school's offerings; the school has 15 joint programs in social and natural sciences and professional fields.
-For example, in conjunction with the Department of Political Science, O'Neill School offers a Joint Ph.D.
-Program in Public Policy, the only one of its kind in the country.
-As another example, students interested in environmental studies can focus on the science or the public policy aspect under the same roof; under the separate degrees of B.S.
-Public Affairs where one can do Environmental Management as their major or B.S.
-Environmental Science as their degree.

 Rankings

-In the 2022 "Best Graduate Schools" survey by U.S. News & World Report, O'Neill School (SPEA) Bloomington was ranked first in the U.S. among MPA programs.
+In the 2023 "Best Graduate Schools" survey by U.S. News & World Report, O'Neill School (SPEA) Bloomington was ranked first in the U.S. among MPA programs.
 In terms of specialties, O'Neill School (SPEA) was ranked as follows: